JaimePrada11/JaimePrada11/README.md

 ---

 ## 🚀 Projects
 Feel free to check out my repositories to see what I'm working on!
 I'm always open to collaboration and feedback.

 ## 📬 Connect with Me

-I'm always excited to connect with fellow developers, enthusiasts, and collaborators.
+I'm always happy to connect with other developers, share ideas, and collaborate on exciting projects.
 Feel free to reach out to me through any of the platforms below:

 <p align="center">
   <a href="https://www.linkedin.com/in/jprada11/">